Fady120/Fady120/README.md

 🚀 **DevOps Engineer @ NBK**

-⚙️ Experienced in Kubernetes, Terraform, Ansible, CI/CD, and cloud platforms like AWS & OpenStack.
+⚙️ Experienced in Kubernetes, Terraform, Ansible, CI/CD, and cloud platforms like AWS.
 📜 Certified in AWS, RHEL, Nutanix, and HCCDA Tech Essentials.
 📫 How to reach me: fadi.sami.goda@gmail.com